AmirHRez/Direct-preference-Optimization/docs/LOGS.md

 The model learned some basic Early Modern English patterns, but the personality instructions caused some funny behavior.

-Instead of learning the writing style, the model started generating a full fictional persona.
-Responses often drifted into medieval/fantasy roleplay, inventing identities and speaking as if it was a noble character.
+Instead of learning the writing style, the model started generating a full fictional personality.
+Responses often drifted into fantasy roleplay, inventing identities and speaking as if it was a noble character.

-Model available under `MongrelIntruder/schizo-lm`

 ## v2 - Overfitted Model

-After the fantasy-persona drift, the goal was: drop the noble character framing entirely and just target the writing style.
+After the fantasy-persona, the goal is: drop the noble character framing entirely and just target the writing style.

 ### Dataset

-The dataset was regenerated as plain prompt/chosen/rejected pairs, with a length-ratio field added to filter out translations that drifted too far from the original response length.
+I used Alpaca dataset and ran it through Gemini's API for translation.
+The dataset was regenerated as prompt/chosen/rejected pairs, with a length-ratio field added to remove translations that drifted too far from the original length.
-I used Alpaca dataset and ran it through Gemini's API

 - Format: